Skip to main content

 Dr. Kerr treats epidemiology as a toolbox of skills and has applied it to the field of social epidemiology, which the NIH defines as the “branch of epidemiology that focuses particularly on the effects of social-structural factors on states of health.
 Social epidemiology assumes that the distribution of advantages and disadvantages in a society reflects the distribution of health and disease.”
 Dr. Kerr’s research focuses on the multiple levels of influence that affect the incidence, identification, and management of adverse outcomes.

-As Core Faculty in the UNC Injury Prevention Research Center, Dr. Kerr’s research and expertise provides leadership in the UNC Injury Prevention Research Center’s focus area of traumatic brain injury.
-Their research has also focused on other sport-related ailments, such as exertional heat stroke, and the examination of policy and organizational factors inclusive of occupational stress, coping strategies, and burnout.
-Dr. Kerr has also engaged in research and frontline prevention work with LGBTQ+/queer populations, including examining HIV/STD risk in men who have sex with men, burnout in HIV prevention staff, and coping strategies for individuals “coming out” as queer or HIV+.
+Dr. Kerr applies this toolbox as Core Faculty in the UNC Injury Prevention Research Center, where their research and expertise provides leadership in the UNC Injury Prevention Research Center’s focus area of traumatic brain injury.
+Pertinent research has also focused on other sport-related ailments, such as exertional heat stroke, and the examination of policy and organizational factors inclusive of occupational stress, coping strategies, and burnout.
+Dr. Kerr has also engaged in research and frontline prevention work with queer populations, including examining HIV/STD risk in men who have sex with men, burnout in HIV prevention staff, and coping strategies for individuals “coming out” as queer or HIV+.
+Recent research interests pertain to pedagogical approaches related to the teaching of injury prevention programming and policy, as well as exercise and sport science-related concepts in collegiate settings.
+Further, Dr. Kerr’s university service includes the Classrooms Modernization Advisory Group (CMAG), the Carolina Empowerment Network (MEN) advisory board, and Carolina Covenant.

-Dr. Kerr’s collaborations with numerous experts across multiple disciplines have resulted in the publication of over 250 research articles.
-Dr. Kerr’s work has been funded both internally within the university as well as externally by the Centers for Disease Control and Prevention, National Institute of Health, National Football League, National Athletic Trainers’ Association Research and Education Foundation, and National Operating Committee on Standards for Athletic Equipment.
+Dr. Kerr’s collaborations with numerous experts across multiple disciplines have resulted in the publication of over 270 research articles.
+Dr. Kerr’s work has been funded both internally within the university as well as externally by the Centers for Disease Control and Prevention, National Institute of Health, the National Science Foundation, National Football League, National Athletic Trainers’ Association Research and Education Foundation, and National Operating Committee on Standards for Athletic Equipment.

-In 2018, Dr. Kerr was the recipient of the New Investigator Award, awarded by the American College of Sports Medicine.
-In 2023, Dr. Kerr was the recipient of the EXSS Excellence in Undergraduate Teaching Award and named a Fellow of the American College of Sports Medicine.
-He has also been an accredited member of the Press for the Eurovision Song Contest (2013, 2015, 2017, 2019).
+In 2018, Dr. Kerr was the recipient of the American College of Sports Medicine New Investigator Award.
+Dr. Kerr is also a Fellow of the American College of Sports Medicine.
+Their teaching has been honored with awards such as the Student Undergraduate Teaching Award (SUTASA, 2024), and the EXSS Excellence in Undergraduate Teaching Award (2023, 2024).
+They have also served as an accredited member of the Press for the Eurovision Song Contest (2013, 2015, 2017, 2019).

-Finally, Dr. Kerr is a proud fur parent to a Pitbull-Border Collie mutt named Booker (named after Booker Creek), and two naughty black cats named Pasha (named after Pasha Parfeni) and Sergei (named after Sergei Grinkov).
-When not running stairs at Kenan Stadium, Dr. Kerr binge-watches YouTube videos related to cooking/baking, 8-bit and 16-bit video games, and Fails.
+Finally, Dr. Kerr is a proud fur parent to two naughty black cats named Pasha (named after Pasha Parfeni) and Sergei (named after Sergei Grinkov).
+When not running stairs at Kenan Stadium, Dr. Kerr binge-watches YouTube videos related to cooking/baking, 8-bit and 16-bit video games, angry rock music, and Fails.